-Based on these hardware provisions, most of the XC164's instructions can be executed in just one machine cycle which requires 25 ns at 40 MHz CPU clock.
+Based on these hardware provisions, most of the XC164CS's instructions can be executed in just one machine cycle which requires 25 ns at 40 MHz CPU clock.
 For example, shift and rotate instructions are always processed during one machine cycle independent of the number of bits to be shifted.
 Also multiplication and most MAC instructions execute in one single cycle.
-All multiple-cycle instructions have been optimized so that they can be executed very fast as well: for example, a 32-/16-bit division is started within 4 cycles, while the remaining 15 cycles are executed in the background.
+All multiple-cycle instructions have been optimized so that they can be executed very fast as well: for example, a division algorithm is performed in 18 to 21 CPU cycles, depending on the data and division type.
+Four cycles are always visible, the rest runs in the background.
 Another pipeline optimization, the branch target prediction, allows eliminating the execution time of branch instructions if the prediction was correct.

 The CPU has a register context consisting of up to three register banks with 16 wordwide GPRs each at its disposal.
-One of these register banks is physically allocated within the on-chip DPRAM area.
-A Context Pointer (CP) register determines the base address of the active register bank to be accessed by the CPU at any time.
+The global register bank is physically allocated within the on-chip DPRAM area.
+A Context Pointer (CP) register determines the base address of the active global register bank to be accessed by the CPU at any time.
 The number of register banks is only restricted by the available internal RAM space.
 For easy parameter passing, a register bank may overlap others.